owlRobotics-GmbH/ai_mower/README.md

    service.sh  (and choose start service)
    ```
 3. launch 'http://orangepi5pro.local:8090' on a remote browser
-4. Put mower on lawn and press 'START' via web UI or via button
+4. Put mower on lawn and press 'START' via web UI or via robot STOP button (see video)

 Example video: